Hand of Blood: Critical reception

 Daniel Lukes of Decibel Magazine believed that, although the music itself wasn't bad for what it was, it was, in his opinion, not original enough.
-He compared the EP to Avenged Sevenfold and Atreyu, stating that he thought they wanted to steal their fanbases.
-He went on to sum up his entire review by stating, "The worst part is that the music itself isn’t all that bad, for the genre."
-He went on to comment that the band should be "embarrassed" about the release.
+He is quoted asking: "How much louder can you scream that you’re ready and willing to grab some, any, all of Atreyu and Avenged Sevenfold’s fanbase, and that you’ll entirely forsake the chance to step out on your own?"
+He finished the review saying: "This band is being groomed for big things, even though it’s damned hard to see how, in the short time it’ll probably take them to get there, they’ll be able to acquire the kind of self-awareness it’ll take to be as embarrassed as they should be about this first EP."
 Zeromag's Josh Joyce complimented the band on "how technical they can get without confusing the kids".

 "Damrod" of Sputnikmusic gave the EP a solid 4/5 stars, stating that "the songs are played well and show a lot of potential for the future".
 He continues to say that the guitar work shows obvious influences such as Iron Maiden and Metallica, without sounding "like a rip-off of these bands".
 Damrod wrote that the singing style was a successful blend of screams and clean vocals, citing "Hand of Blood" and the chorus of "Just Another Star" as great examples.